tirtharay/tmd/README.md

 - [X] Actors are filterable by name and movie..

 ## Bonus
 - [X] Users can register using default Wordpress system

-# Seems like this API blocks/ doesn´t work on Localhost.So please check http://tirtharay.com.br/ If it doesn´t work on your localhost.
-I created this site on my own domain.
-Everything works properly on my domain :)